Hatim-Scott/XML-Modifier/README.md

 ### MacOS

 1. Go to the [Releases page](https://github.com/Hatim-Scott/XML-Modifier/releases)
-2. Download the latest `.app` file
+2. Download the latest `.zip` file
+3. Extract the contents of the file
-3. Open the app — no need to install Python or any dependencies
+4. Open the app — no need to install Python or any dependencies

 > ⚠️ MacOS may warn that the app is from an unidentified developer
 > To see how to open go to [this page](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac)